Henry VIII

 Act 5, Scene 2 (945-50, Archbishop Cranmer is first humiliated by his enemies when they shut him out of a Privy Council session, and then exalted with the aid of King Henry’s ring-token; Henry soon enters and commands his councilors to make peace with Cranmer, whom he names as godfather to little Princess Elizabeth.)

 Archbishop Cranmer is forced to wait outside the Privy Council chamber with common fellows.
 This detail alone incenses King Henry, as it probably should.
-The Lord Chancellor begins to make his case against Cranmer, who is rebuked for his teachings tending towards Reformation theology: these are, in the Chancellor’s view, “new opinions, / Diverse and dangerous …” (946, 5.2.51-52; see 42-53).
-He is informed that since otherwise nobody will feel free to offer evidence against him, he must reside in the Tower of London.
-(947, 5.2.85-91)
+The Lord Chancellor [52] begins to make his case against Cranmer, who is rebuked for his teachings tending towards Reformation theology: these are, in the Chancellor’s view, “new opinions, / Diverse and dangerous …” (946, 5.2.51-52; see 42-53).
+He is informed that since otherwise nobody will feel free to offer evidence against him, he must reside in the Tower of London (947, 5.2.85-91).

 This exchange goes on for a while, but in the end, Cranmer simply produces the ring his royal supporter had given him, saying, “By virtue of that ring, I take my cause / Out of the gripes of cruel men and give it / To a most noble judge, the King my master” (948, 5.2.133-35).
 King Henry rounds off this piece of theater by taking his seat and sorely rebuking the members of the Council.

-The common people annoy the Porter to no end, but they come nonetheless to enjoy the ceremony and the hospitality, such as it is.
-Says the Lord Chamberlain, “From all parts they are coming, / As if we kept a fair here!”
+The Lord Chamberlain enters and exclaims, “From all parts they are coming, / As if we kept a fair here!”
 (951, 5.3.61-62) And the porter characterizes them as, “the youths that thunder at a playhouse / and fight for bitten apples …” (951, 5.3.54-55).
+That sounds like a certain segment of Shakespeare’s audience!
+On the whole, the participants in this conversation seem to be wondering how a country so full of coarse, common folk could possibly produce England’s exalted nobility.

-Act 5, Scene 4 (952-254, at little Elizabeth’s christening, Archbishop Cranmer delivers a prophecy about England’s great future under Elizabeth I and James I; King Henry declares the christening a holiday for all the people.)
+Act 5, Scene 4 (952-254, at Elizabeth’s christening, Archbishop Cranmer delivers a prophecy about England’s great future under Elizabeth I and James I; King Henry declares the christening a holiday for all the people.)

-The playwright moves briskly to the christening itself.
-The scene is not historically accurate in that as a Tudor-era parent, King Henry almost certainly would not have attended, [36] but the prophecy uttered by Archbishop Cranmer in the play is worth attending to since it makes sense to suppose that it is and Shakespeare’s (and possibly John Fletcher’s) own appreciation of their late sovereign: “She shall be loved and feared.
-Her own shall bless her; / Her foes shake like a field of beaten corn …” (953, 5.4.30-31).
-[37]
+The prophecy uttered by Archbishop Cranmer probably doubles as Shakespeare and Fletcher’s own appreciation of their late sovereign: “She shall be loved and feared.
+Her own shall bless her; / Her foes shake like a field of beaten corn, / And hang their heads with sorrow” (953, 5.4.30-32).
+[54]

 In Elizabeth’s realm, says Cranmer, “God shall be truly known …,” and she will leave her kingdom to a successor who “Shall star-like rise, as great in fame as she was, / And so stand fixed” (953, 5.4.36, 46-47).
 That, of course, would be King James I (also known as James VI of Scotland), the son of Mary Queen of Scots, whom Elizabeth had long imprisoned and would execute in 1587 for conspiring against her in the Anthony Babington-led plot of 1586.
-[38] But all that is far into the future, and King Henry concludes the action by declaring a holiday: This day, no man think / ‘Has business at his house, for all shall stay: / This little one shall make it holiday” (954, 5.4.74-76)
+[55]

 It is Cranmer’s prophecy about a rosy future that lends this 1613 play an air of romance that makes it kindred to other dramas that Shakespeare composed late in his career: Cymbeline, The Winter’s Tale, The Tempest, and The Two Noble Kinsmen.
 The happy conclusion mellows our recollection of the misfortune and sorrow that have marked the downfall of the play’s great characters, mingling the whole into a bittersweet quality.
 [56]